 Curriculum

-The design of the curriculum enables students to build up a solid foundation and allows students flexibility in their choice of courses.
-The first 2 years serve to equip students with the basic legal knowledge and skills – students will find a good foundation in core law subjects most valuable when they proceed to the 3rd and 4th years of the curriculum in which they can choose among the electives, and if they wish, specialize in Chinese law, commercial, corporate and financial law, or international trade and economic law, with completion of at least 36 credits in any one of the three categories.
+The design of the curriculum enables students to build up a solid foundation in law while also providing students with flexibility in their choice of courses.
+The first 2 years serve to equip students with basic legal knowledge and skills.
+This will establish a good foundation in core law subjects, enabling students to proceed to the 3rd and 4th years of the curriculum in which they can choose among electives, and if they wish, specialize in Chinese law, or commercial, corporate and financial law, or international trade and economic law (by completing at least 36 credits in any one of these three categories).

-The four-year LLB will provide students with greater opportunities to address the following challenges:
+The four-year LLB provides students with enhanced opportunities to address the following challenges:

 - Acquiring a solid foundation in legal knowledge, transferable critical and analytical skills, and broadening of intellectual horizons;